 In general, the implication of educational status of the community is that appropriate intervention strategies and extension services need to be designed accordingly based on educational levels of both men and women community members.
 For instance, for those who are literate, pamphlets, production manuals, posters, different types of printed materials can be prepared and distributed in local languages.
 During capacity building programs, class room based trainings, presentations and participatory brainstorming sessions can also be held for these categories in addition to practical demonstrations.
-On the other hand, for illiterate ones, more focus can be given for practical demonstrations and on-the-job visual approaches, such as videos of successful farming practices, interactive discussions, experience sharing visits, on-the-job skill based trainings and other action based programs.
+On the other hand, for illiterate ones, more focus can be given for practices, interactive discussions, experience sharing visits, on-the-job skill based trainings and other action based programs.